openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimization_Techniques.md

 ## ResNet optimization (stride optimization)

 ResNet optimization is a specific optimization that applies to Caffe ResNet topologies such as ResNet50, ResNet101, ResNet152 and to ResNet-based topologies.
-This optimization is turned on by default, and can be disabled with the `--disable_resnet_optimization` key.

 ### Optimization Description